kristithrasher/Kickstart-Analysis/README.md

 -Limitations of this dataset are...too much unneeded data, some conversions need to be made on some of the data to make it readable.
 Needed to add some data to original data. the Outcomes Based on Goal chart shows the successful GOal ranges.
 Also included below is a chart that shows which months are most successful for a Theatre production.

--Some other possible tables and bar graphs that you could create would be a bar graph on percentage of outcomes based on Goal Range,
+-Some other possible tables and bar graphs that you could create would be maybe a pie chart or other graphs with statistical data shown.
-![barchart for outcomes vs goal]

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/94208810/142412113-b35d597a-28c6-4192-a523-375939ab027c.png)